 Quick Summary

-- To get rid of the fish oil taste, consider consuming your supplements with food, take the fish oil capsules when frozen, and try different flavored fish oil.
+- To get rid of the fish oil taste, consider consuming your supplements with food, taking the fish oil capsules when frozen, or trying different flavored fish oils.

 Ways To Get Rid Of the Fish Oil Taste

-Here are some tips to prevent the off-putting fishy aftertaste.
+Here are five tips to prevent the off-putting fishy aftertaste.

 1. Take the Fish Oil Capsules Frozen